Barabara

-A barabara or barabora (Russian); ulax̂, ulaagamax, ulaq, or ulas (plural) (Aleut); and ciqlluaq (Alutiiq ~ Sugpiaq) were the traditional, main or communal dwelling used by the Alutiiq people and Aleuts, the indigenous people of the Aleutian Islands.
-They lay partially underground like an earth lodge or pit-house, and most of the house was excavated from the dirt so as to withstand the high forces of wind in the Aleutian chain of islands.
-Barabaras are no longer used, as present-day Aleuts live in modern houses and apartment buildings.
+A barabara or barabora (Russian); ulax̂, ulaagamax, ulaq, or ulas (plural) (Aleut); and ciqlluaq (Alutiiq ~ Sugpiaq) were the traditional, main or communal dwellings used by the Alutiiq people and Aleuts.
+They lay partially underground like an earth lodge or pit-house.
+Most of the house was excavated, to withstand the high winds in the Aleutian islands.
+Barabaras are no longer used.

-Overview
+Ulax̂

+The Unangax̂ traditional home took various forms that shared three traits.
+Ulax̂ were semi-subterranean; consisting of rock-framed foundation pits, built of driftwood or whalebone, with sod roofs.
+The homes were accessed through a hatch in the roof (Aleut: galgix̂) utilizing driftwood or whalebone ladders.
+These homes were often a single room with a hearth set to the side, and the entrance ladder placed in the middle of the room.
+Ulax̂ ranged in size depending on their location and era from an average 4 by 6 meters during the neoglacial period, to the later longhouse style homes recorded by Veniaminov; reaching between 10 and 60 meters and potentially housing over 30 families.

+Ciqlluaq

-The roof of a barabara was generally made from sod and grass layered over a frame of wood or whalebone, and contained a roof doorway for entry.
-The main room had two rows for cots, less-excavated and higher than the rest of the room.
-The bottom of the room had one or more holes for an "inhouse".
-The entrance typically had a small wind envelope, or "Arctic entry", to prevent cold wind, rain or snow from blowing into the main room and cooling it off.
-There was usually a small hole in the ceiling from which the smoke from the fire escaped.
+Traditional Alutiiq homes were created by framing a foundation pit with wooden planks and supporting the roof with a post and beam framework.
+This structure was insulated by layering the outside of the structure with sod and thatch.
+The homes were centered around a main room with a central hearth and benches providing a functional workspace.
+The central chamber was flanked by side chambers to provide space for sleeping, storage, and other uses.
+The bottom of the room had one or more holes for an "inhouse" (waste pit).
+The entrance typically had a small wind envelope, or "Arctic entry", to prevent cold wind, rain or snow from blowing into the main room and cooling it.
+A small hole in the ceiling allowed smoke to escape from the fire.